 As a first year MPH student, how are you liking your courses?

 [Karen] I’m really enjoying my Principles of Health Policy class (PUBH 6735).
-We’re currently working on how big of a process it is to define and implement a new and how specific a policy has to be in order for it to be implemented.
+We’re currently working on how big of a process it is to define a new policy and how specific a policy has to be in order for it to be implemented.
 A lot happens behind the scenes.
-And the problem you address has to be really specific and you have to define the population, issues, and a potential solution.
+The problem you address has to be really specific and you have to define the population, issues, and a potential solution.

 What public health issues do you care the most about and why?